 If you’re teaching colors to preschoolers, you’ve got to start somewhere.
 Which colors should your preschoolers know?
 It’s a good idea to start with the primary colors: red, yellow, and blue.

-Then, you can use rainbow activities and books to teach secondary and tertiary colors to your preschoolers too.
+After that, you can use rainbow activities and books to teach secondary and tertiary colors to your preschoolers too.
 My free color wheels are a great, hands-on way to think of real life objects and the colors that they represent.

 Can preschoolers learn colors like magenta, turquoise, and navy?
 Of course!
 Your preschoolers will soak up all the colors you teach them, especially if you’re practicing colors with fun and engaging color activities and games.